 - How to connect MyChat for Android to my server?

 - Set up all of this instead of me, please!

 1. How to run your chat via the Internet?

 So, you’ve decided to connect your remote co-workers to the MyChat server with a quick message exchange.
 MyChat Server is already installed in the main office and users use it to the full extent.
-Now you have to connect other people via the Internet somehow.
+Now you have to connect with other people via the Internet somehow.

 To do this you need an external IP address.
 Ask your office internet provider whether you have it or not.

 If you have it, great, we can move on.
 If not, order it from your provider.
-It’s usually free or at low cost.
+It’s usually free or at a low cost.